RGF-team/rgf/Readme.rst

 rgf_python includes RGF version 1.2 which is distributed under the GPLv3.
 Original CLI implementation of RGF you can download at http://tongzhang-ml.org/software/rgf.

-We thank Rie Johnson and Tong Zhang (authors of RGF).
+Many thanks to Rie Johnson and Tong Zhang (the authors of RGF).

 Other
 -----